dherzey/bechdel-movies/etl/README.md

 # install all needed packages
 pip install -r requirements.txt
 ```
+**NOTE:** Selenium additionally requires a webdriver to be installed.

 ## Connect to Prefect cloud
 We can use the local Prefect Orion to see our workflows or we can use Prefect cloud (which I prefer since it have extra features such as automation).
 To connect to Prefect cloud, make sure that you have created an account first.